Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 - Develop specific AI-driven analyses for combined health data (building on data access from Sprint 3.1)
 - Build cross-correlation analytics between diet, supplements, and biomarkers
 - Complete pending health metric features (hormones, bloodwork UI)
+- Begin foundational backend refactoring for scalability and testability.
+- **Define and begin integrating core AI Assistant personality and initial proactive engagement features.**

 ### **User Stories**
 1. **As a user, I want second opinions on my health analysis from different AI models**
 2. **As a user, I want to save and track AI recommendations as actionable items**
 3. **As a user, I want my supplements included in my overall health analysis**
 4. **As a user, I want to see correlations between my diet, supplements, and lab results**
+5. **As a user, I want to keep a free-form health journal to log notes, symptoms, or feelings.**
+6. **As a user, I want to easily create journal entries using the AI assistant.**
+7. **As a user, I want an option for the AI to analyze my journal entries for potential insights, correlations with my health data, or mood patterns.**
+8. **As a user, I want the AI Assistant to have a clear, helpful, and slightly blunt personality, like a knowledgeable teen fitness enthusiast.**
+9. **As a user, I want the AI Assistant to sometimes initiate helpful prompts or reminders to encourage me to log data or check in.**

 ### **Features from FEATURE_PLANNING.md High Priority**
 - [ ] **Multi-LLM Second Opinion** - ~~Cross-validate analysis with Gemini vs ChatGPT~~ **(Addressed by SPRINT 3.1)**